 Another example of a food intolerance is fructose.

-Fructose is found in all fruits, juices, honey, agave nectar, high fructose corn syrup (go figure), and many other foods!
+Fructose is most commonly found in fruits, juices, honey, agave nectar, high fructose corn syrup, and certain other foods/sweeteners.

 Fructose intolerance is common among people who have a digestive condition called “small intestinal bacterial overgrowth” (SIBO) because it’s in the category of “fermentable oligosaccharides, disaccharides, monosaccharides and polyols” (high FODMAP foods).